macrobee/calculator/README.md

 - subtract
 - multiply
 - divide
-It also applies the order of operations.
+It applies the order of operations when performing calculations.

 While inputting values, you can
 - backspace to delete a value
-- reset inputs
+- reset inputs (type 'c')

 Inputs can be made by clicking the buttons or through keyboard inputs.